State Duma: 1990s

 Following the dissolution of the Soviet Union and the 1993 Russian constitutional crisis, the Soviet system of government was abolished and a new Constitution was introduced and approved by a referendum.
 The new Charter transformed the Russian Federation into a federal semi-presidential republic, with a bicameral parliament composed by the State Duma and the Federation Council.

-In the December 1993 elections pro-Yeltsin parties won 175 seats in the Duma versus 125 seats for the left bloc.
+In the December 1993 elections pro-Yeltsin parties won 175 seats in the Duma, while the left bloc won 125 seats.
 The balance of power lay with the sixty-four deputies of the ultranationalist Liberal Democratic Party of Russia.
 Only parties that won more than five percent of the vote were given party-list seats: eight passed the threshold in 1993.
 In addition to those eight parties, a pool of thirty-five deputies was entitled to form a registered group to reflect regional or sectoral interests.
 Business was governed by a steering committee, the Duma Council, consisting of one person from each party or group.
 The most important task was dividing up the chair positions in the Duma's twenty-three committees, which was done as part of a power-sharing "package" deal.

 Despite the fact that the Russian Constitution states that the State Duma is elected for four years, it was decided to elect the first State Duma for two years.
 The 1995 election resulted in a strong boost for the Communist Party of the Russian Federation, which became the first political party of Russia and elected 157 seats: a Communist, Gennady Seleznyov, was elected as Speaker of the State Duma.
 The "presidential party" Our Home – Russia won 55 seats.

-During the second half of the 1990s, the Duma became an important forum for lobbying by regional leaders and businessmen looking for tax breaks and legislative favors.
+During the second half of the 1990s, the State Duma became an important forum for lobbying by regional leaders and businessmen looking for tax breaks and legislative favors.
 The work of the leading committees, such as those for defense, foreign affairs, or budget, attracted a good deal of media attention and lobbying activity.